-Not Using Beginning Developing Applying Innovating Helping students examine their reasoning How can you begin to incorporate some aspects of this strategy into your instruction?
-How can you engage students in activities that require them to examine and defend their own reasoning or the logic of information as presented to them?
-In addition to engaging students in examining and defending their own reasoning or the logic of information as presented to them, how can you monitor the extent to which students are deepening their knowledge?
-How might you adapt and create new strategies for helping students examine their own reasoning or the logic of information presented to them that address unique student needs and situations?
-What are you learning about your students as you adapt and create new strategies?
+Not Using Beginning Developing Applying Innovating Helping How can you How can you In addition to How might you adapt What are you learning students begin to engage engaging students in and create new about your students examine their reasoning incorporate some aspects of this strategy into your instruction? students in activities that require them to examine and defend their own reasoning or the logic of information as presented to them? examining and defending their own reasoning or the logic of information as presented to them, how can you monitor the extent to which students are deepening their knowledge? strategies for helping students examine their own reasoning or the logic of information presented to them that address unique student needs and situations? as you adapt and create new strategies?